-I think that everyone who knows the least bit about dogs is aware of the fact that much of the information that dogs process about the world comes into their brains from the odors that they sniff in the environment.
-Very often the messages that they interpret from what they smell are biologically important.
-We know that dogs can read the sex, age, emotional state, fertility and even various aspects of the health status of other animals from the odors that seep from the pores, sweat glands, and the urinary and genital areas of mammals.
-The biologically significant chemicals which provide these scents are called "pheromones".
-Although dogs can read the pheromones of humans they appear to be particularly interested in pheromones which give them information about other dogs in their environment.
+I think that everyone who knows the least bit about dogs is aware of the fact that much of the information that dogs process about the world comes into their brains from the odors they sniff in the environment.
+Very often, the messages that they interpret from what they smell are biologically important.
+We know that dogs can read the sex, age, emotional state, fertility, and even various aspects of the health status of other animals from the odors that seep from the pores, sweat glands, and the urinary and genital areas of mammals.
+The biologically significant chemicals which provide these scents are called "pheromones."
+Although dogs can read the pheromones of humans, they appear to be particularly interested in pheromones which give them information about other dogs in their environment.

 This recent study was published in the Journal of Zoology.
 The lead researcher was Betty McGuire, of the Department of Ecology and Evolutionary Biology at Cornell University in Ithaca, New York.
-The first thing that this team established was that the angle that the dog held its leg while urinating affects the height of the stream of urine.
-It was important to do this because the height that the dog holds his leg is under voluntary control and the dog can choose to hold his leg higher or lower.
+The first thing that this team established was that the angle at which the dog held its leg while urinating affects the height of the stream of urine.
+It was important to do this, because the height that the dog holds his leg is under voluntary control, and the dog can choose to hold his leg higher or lower.

-Of course, just as self descriptions on the Internet can involve lies about what a person looks like, or their age, there are big lies in small lies.
+Of course, just as self descriptions on the Internet can involve lies about what a person looks like, or their age, there are big lies and small lies.
 A small lie might be when a person who is 5'2" describes themselves as being 5'4", while a large lie is when that same person describes themselves as being 6 feet tall.
-When I read this research report I was reminded of a dog that I observed who was trying to write a really big lie using urine.
-The culprit was a Basenji, the small, African sight hound which is popularly known for the fact that it does not bark.
+When I read this research report, I was reminded of a dog I observed who was trying to write a really big lie using urine.
+The culprit was a Basenji, the small, African sight hound, which is popularly known for the fact that it does not bark.
 These dogs are considered to be still very close to African wild dogs in many of their behaviors.
-This particular Basenji was a strong unneutered male named Zeb.
+This particular Basenji was a strong, unneutered male named Zeb.
 He had adopted a pattern of urination which is occasionally used by wild dogs.
 He would aim himself toward a tree and then run directly at it.
-Zeb would leap when he was near its base so that his hind legs were essentially walking up the tree.
+Zeb would leap when he was near its base, so that his hind legs were essentially walking up the tree.
 His momentum typically carried him five or six feet up the trunk.
 Finally he would flip over at the top of his run so that he landed on his feet having performed a perfect loop.
 The real purpose of this trick was shown by the fact that he performed his acrobatic somersaults with a continuous stream of urine flowing from him.
 Of course, this left a stripe of urine which rose well above those put out by any other dogs in the vicinity.
 I often wondered what his canine neighbors thought as they read Zeb's most recent smelly social media posting on that tree.
-Perhaps they were thinking something like "Hmmm, I think that we may have a King Kong sized dog living nearby," In any event it was a canine lie, deliberately written large in urine.
+Perhaps they were thinking something like, "Hmmm, I think that we may have a King Kong-sized dog living nearby."
+In any event, it was a canine lie, deliberately written large in urine.

 B. McGuire, B. Olsen, K. E. Bemis & D. Orantes (2018).
 Urine marking in male domestic dogs: honest or dishonest?
 Journal of Zoology, doi:10.1111/jzo.12603